mkarliner/ThingStudio/private/docs/templates.md

 Templates are also incredibly extensible, as under the hood they are JS objects containing not only your HTML, but also the full richness of Meteor's JavaScript runtime and the ability to be reused as [Widgets](/docs/widgets).

 ## An important note on MQTT vs. HTTP feeds in templates
+There is a bit of subtlety you should be aware of between usage of MQTT & HTTP feeds in templates.

 ### MQTT
 MQTT feeds are always either delineated as Subscribe or Publish - they can only be one or the other.
 There is a whole doc on MQTT feeds [you can read here](/docs/mqtt-connections-and-feeds), but the distinction to be aware of in the context of templates is that you cannot expect to _receive_ data on a Publish feed, nor can you expect to _transmit_ data on a Subscribe feed.